Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Your Medicare card is red, white, and blue, and it contains your name and your Medicare ID number.
 Note that your card will not contain your or your spouse’s Social Security Number.
 This change was implemented in 2018 and 2019, when new cards and ID numbers were issued to all beneficiaries, to help keep Social Security numbers private.

-Your Medicare card will indicate whether you have Medicare Part A, Medicare Part B, or both.
-Finally, your Medicare card will note the date when your health coverage began.
 You may be surprised to see that your Medicare card is paper, not plastic.
-Paper cards are easier for providers to copy, which is why Medicare made the switch.
+Paper cards are easier for providers to copy, which is why Medicare uses this approach.
 (If someone offers you a plastic Medicare card, it’s a scam.)

 Should I carry my Medicare card with me?

 Yes, the government recommends that you should carry your Medicare card with you when you’re away from home, as you will need it if and when you need to obtain medical care, including inpatient or outpatient care.
+But they also recommend that you “protect your Medicare Number like a credit card.”1

 You’ll use your Original Medicare card to fill prescriptions only if they are covered by Medicare Part B (examples include drugs that are administered in a doctor’s office via an infusion).
 In all other cases, you’ll use your Part D prescription drug plan when filling prescriptions.
-(Medicare Advantage plans often include Part D drug coverage, in which case you’ll use your Advantage plan’s card to fill prescriptions.)
+(Most Medicare Advantage plans include Part D drug coverage, in which case you’ll use your Advantage plan’s card to fill prescriptions.)

 You should not share that card with anyone in a non-medical capacity.
 For example, your bank does not need a copy of your Medicare card.
 Remember, even though Medicare cards no longer list Social Security numbers, they still contain personal information, like your unique Medicare ID number, so be careful about who sees that card.
 Keep in mind that Medicare will not call you over the phone asking you to confirm your personal ID number.
 If someone calls asking for that, assume it’s a scam.